 - 4.1 Investigation and Remediation Costs.
-To the extent that You, Your personnel, or Your Third Party Providers are responsible for a Security Incident, including any breach of the Agreement or failure to notify Google, You will reimburse Google for any direct losses and expenses due to those acts or omissions, and pay Google its actual costs incurred to investigate and remediate the Security Incident. - 4.2 Third Party Assessment.
-If more than one reportable Security Incident occurs within 90 calendar days, Google may require You to retain at Your cost a Google-approved, third-party security firm to assess Your Safeguards.
-You will provide the assessment report to Google.
-You will correct any vulnerabilities identified in any such assessment.
-Where the third-party security firm assessing Your Safeguards identifies critical or high findings in the course of an assessment under this Section 4.2, Google may in its discretion require You to conduct a reassessment (at Your cost) of Your Safeguards within 12 months to validate that any critical or high findings have been remediated. - 4.3 Service Transition Costs.
-If Google determines that Your failure to comply with this IPA creates reasonable grounds to suspend Your access to Protected Information, information technology, or facilities, or to terminate the Agreement, You will reimburse Google for its reasonable costs in transitioning Services to another provider. - Incident Notices.
+To the extent that You (including, for clarity, Your personnel, or Your Third Party Providers) are responsible for a Security Incident, or breach the Agreement or fail to notify Google in connection with a Security Incident, You will reimburse Google for any direct losses and expenses due to those acts or omissions, and pay Google its actual costs incurred to investigate and remediate the Security Incident. - 4.2 Third Party Assessment.
+If more than one Security Incident occurs within any 90 day period, Google may require You to retain at Your cost a Google-approved, third-party security firm to assess Your Safeguards.
+You will, or will authorize the third party to, provide the resulting assessment report to Google.
+You will correct any vulnerabilities identified in any such assessment and where such assessment identifies critical or high findings, Google may in its discretion require You to conduct a reassessment (at Your cost) of Your Safeguards within 12 months following the third-party assessment to validate that any critical or high findings have been remediated. - 4.3 Service Transition Costs.
+If Google determines that Your failure to comply with this IPA creates reasonable grounds to suspend Your access to Protected Information, information technology, or facilities, or to terminate the Agreement, You will reimburse Google for its reasonable costs in transitioning Services to another provider. - 4.4 Incident Notices.
 If Google decides in its sole discretion to notify individuals affected by a Security Incident, You will reimburse Google for the reasonable costs of such notification, including (a) preparing and delivering notices; (b) establishing a call center hotline or other incident response communications procedures; (c) costs for one year of commercially reasonable credit-monitoring services that is acceptable to Google for affected individuals (or any alternative service required by Applicable Data Protection Laws, advisable under Applicable Standards, or requested by a Regulator); and (d) reasonable attorneys' and consultants' fees and expenses.